 - NOTE: Trigger and Sentinel Cards that are on hand will not be counted above, you or your opponent must use them first or place them to the playing field (any zone, circle, or area).

 - TIP: The max Trigger Cards that both players can use is 13, so for example (refer above pic), you can check that you opponent got 1 Trigger Card left to use.
 Use this info to your advantage!

 Other Quick Battle Tips

-- First attacker should have at least 10,000 Total Power.
+- Your first attacker/column should be at least 10,000 Total Power.

-- Second attacker should have at least 15,000 Total Power.
+- Your second attacker/column should be at least 15,000 Total Power.

-- Third attacker (if available) should have at least 20,000 Total Power.
+- Your third attacker/column should be at least 20,000 Total Power.

 But Also Remember:- Drive Check (Offense) = Drawing any Trigger card would let you increase +5,000 Power to one of your selected units.

 - Damage Check (Defense) = Drawing any Trigger card while in battle would increase +10,000 Power to your Vanguard, +5,000 if no trigger (the default Damage Shield bonus effect that takes place every time your Vanguard takes a damage).